The Clear Edge

 Across 52 conversations, 34 mentioned paid acquisition testing: 65% signal concentration.

-• Fixed-scope project: test 2 acquisition channels, $3K budget per channel, 4-week engagement, deliver a complete playbook showing what worked and what to scale.
+He structured it as a fixed‑scope project: test two acquisition channels with a $3K budget for each over a four‑week engagement, then deliver a complete playbook detailing what worked and what to scale.

 Month 2: First Revenue

-He reached out to 12 founders who’d mentioned paid acquisition challenges.
-Direct messages.
-No pitch deck.
-Simple offer explanation with clear deliverables and timeline.
+He reached out directly to 12 founders who’d mentioned paid acquisition challenges—no pitch deck, just simple DMs clearly explaining the offer, deliverables, and timeline.

 First project: B2B SaaS selling to sales teams.